2020 Hyderabad floods

 The 2020 Hyderabad floods were a series of floods associated with Deep Depression BOB 02 that caused extensive damage and loss of life as a result of flash flooding in Hyderabad, India in October 2020.
-Among the most affected areas were Balapur, L. B. Nagar, parts of Old City such as Hafiz Baba Nagar, Al Jubail Colony, Omer colony, Osman Nagar, Nabeel Colony, Falaknuma, Chaderghat etc. The fourth tropical cyclone and third deep depression of the 2020 North Indian Ocean cyclone season, BOB 02 formed on 11 October over the west-central Bay of Bengal and slowly drifted towards the east coast of India over the following three days.
+The fourth tropical cyclone and third deep depression of the 2020 North Indian Ocean cyclone season, BOB 02 formed on 11 October over the west-central Bay of Bengal and slowly drifted west-northwest, towards the east coast of India over the following days.
+The depression made landfall in Andhra Pradesh early on 13 October, and dissipated on the next day.

+Despite remained weak while striking south-central India, the system brought torrential rains and triggered flooding in the region.
+Hyderabad, the capital city of Telangana, experienced record-breaking rainfall and led to flash floods in the city.
+Over 100 people were killed by the floods, including 72 in Telangana.
+The state reported a loss of ₹9,000 crore (US$1.23 billion).

 Weather systems

 On 11 October, an area of low pressure concentrated into a depression over the west-central Bay of Bengal.
 It further intensified into a deep depression on 12 October as it moved slowly west-northwestwards.
 After that, BOB 02 made landfall in Andhra Pradesh near Kakinada in the early hours of 13 October and weakened again into a depression.
 The system weakened into a well-marked low-pressure area over south-central Maharashtra on the evening of 14 October.

 Though the system's low-level circulation was partially exposed due to high vertical wind shear and continuous land interaction, the JTWC re-issued a tropical cyclone advisory on 15 October.
 The IMD also forecasted BOB 02 to reintensify in the Arabian Sea.
 The low-pressure area intensified into Depression ARB 03 in the early hours of 17 October.
 The system delayed the withdrawal of southwest monsoon season by almost a week.